huskcasaca/effortless/README.md

-# Effortless Fabric
+# Effortless
-[Effortless Fabric](https://www.curseforge.com/minecraft/mc-mods/effortless-fabric) is a fabric version of [Effortless Building](https://www.curseforge.com/minecraft/mc-mods/effortless-building).
-This mod implements most features from Effortless Building, but removed randomizer bag and reach upgrade items to make it a pure vanilla compat one.
+[Effortless]() is a multiplatform mod for placing and breaking blocks in Minecraft.
+It offers a set of modes allowing players to create structures and designs with ease.
+Additionally, it includes an randomizer that randomly selects items from a pre-defined list for random placement.

 ## Screenshots
 ### Building Menu